clustree/noahong/README-legacy.md

 Regardless, many thanks to JDonner and the other people having worked on this project.

-How does it differs from the original project:
+How does it differ from the original project:

 - Trie compilation is required before use.
 Once compiled it cannot be modified anymore.
 It makes it easier to catch issues related to thread-safety.